 You may receive this means-tested grant if your dependent children are in Ofsted registered and approved childcare.
 The grant may cover up to 85% of your childcare costs.
 To make an application for the Childcare Grant you will need to complete a separate CCG1 form.
-The grant is a maximum of £164.70 per week if you have one child and a maximum £282.36 per week if you have more than one child.
+The grant is a maximum of £169.31 per week if you have one child and a maximum £290.27 per week if you have more than one child.
 If you already receive the childcare element of Working Tax Credit your eligibility for the Childcare Grant ceases.
 This grant is paid directly to your childcare provider from 2019.

 You will qualify for Child Benefit if you have financial responsibility for dependent children.
 You will also qualify if you care for a young person under 20 who is in full-time education that is under degree level.